-We are among the largest producers of manufactured homes in the United States, based on reported wholesale shipments, marketed under a variety of brand names including Cavco Homes, Fleetwood Homes, and Palm Harbor Homes.
-The Company is also a leading producer of modular homes, built primarily under the Nationwide Homes brand, as well as park model homes, vacation cabins and systems-built commercial structures.
+We are the second largest producer of manufactured homes in the United States, based on reported wholesale shipments, marketed under a variety of brand names including Cavco Homes, Fleetwood Homes, Palm Harbor Homes, Fairmont Homes and Chariot Eagle.
+The Company is also a leading producer of modular homes, built primarily under the Nationwide Homes brand, as well as park model RVs, vacation cabins and systems-built commercial structures.

-Approximately 80% of our products are constructed in accordance with the National Manufactured Home Construction and Safety Standards promulgated by HUD ("HUD code").
-We also build park model homes, constructed to standards approved by the American National Standards Institute, a private, non-profit organization that administers and coordinates a voluntary standardization and conformity program.
-Park model homes are less than 400 square feet in size, are primarily used as vacation dwellings and seasonal retirement living, and are placed in planned communities, recreational home parks and resorts.
+Approximately 80% of our products are constructed in accordance with the HUD code.
+We also build park model RVs, constructed to standards approved by the American National Standards Institute, a private, non-profit organization that administers and coordinates a voluntary standardization and conformity program.
+Park model RVs are less than 400 square feet in size, are primarily used as vacation dwellings and seasonal living, and are placed in planned communities, recreational home parks and resorts.
 We produce a wide variety of modular homes, which include single and multi-section/modular ranch-style dwellings, split-level homes, Cape Cod style homes, two and three story homes and multi-family units.
 We also build commercial modular structures including apartment buildings, condominiums, hotels, workforce housing, schools and housing for U.S. military troops (e.g., barracks).
 Commercial buildings are constructed in the same facilities in which we build our residential homes using similar assembly line processes and techniques.
 These commercial projects are generally engineered to the purchaser's specifications.
 The buildings are transported to the customer's site in the same manner as homes and are often set by crane and finished at the site.

 We produce our residential homes in a variety of floor plans.
 Most of these homes are single-story and generally range in size from approximately 500 to 3,300 square feet, but may be larger in the case of multi-level modular homes.
-In fiscal year 2014 and 2013, we sold 9,537 and 8,398 homes, respectively.
+In fiscal years 2015 and 2014, we sold 9,999 and 9,537 homes, respectively.